Printing your tickets

 - Print your ticket

-Your ticket will be e-mailed to you as an attached PDF.
+As the final step of your order, Your ticket will be e-mailed to you as an attached PDF.
 Save the attachment onto your computer.
 You now have your ticket stored.
 Print it at your convenience.
 All you need is a program to display PDF-files, for example the free Adobe Acrobat Reader or the likewise free Foxit Reader.

 - Bring your ticket to the concert – Enjoy!